 SELF SUFFICIENCY

-Self sufficiency doesn't have to mean you need to own a smallholding.
-It can start with as little effort as growing herbs or salad veg in a window box or patio pots and lead to as much or as little as you want in the way of growing your own food.
-It can in incorporte animals in the process, by way of a trio of chickens up to growing your own turkey or goose for christmas, and if you have time or space you can expand into growing your own fruit or having a small flock of sheep too.
+Self-sufficiency doesn't have to mean you need to own a smallholding.
+It can start with as little effort as growing herbs or salad vegetables in a window box or patio pots and lead to as much or as little as you want in the way of growing your own food over time.
+It can, however, also incorporate animals should you desire and if you have the space.
+This could be a trio of quail in a large rabbit hutch, a trio of chickens in suitable housing, or even a turkey or goose for Christmas dinner should you have the time and space to accommodate them.
+You can grow some of your own fruit too on a small scale with some raspberry canes or a gooseberry bush, and if your garden or land allows it, plant some apple, pear or plum trees.

-Foraging for food in safe hedgerows can also provide you with free puddings, jams and preserves for using over a matter of months.
-Self sufficiency isn't either just about what you have room for in the land outside your home.
-There is much to be learnt from what you can achieve from within the home too.
-Cooking your own meals in large batches and freezing, making soups from vegetables that would otherwise go to waste and freezing for another day.
-Storing eggs when you have a glut, or turning them into cakes and deserts when they are fresh and putting them into the freezer ready for Christmas or a sunday pudding.
-It is rewarding, much cheaper, and just as good, to make your own household products and even some cleaning and body products too.
+Foraging for food in 'safe' hedgerows can also provide you with ingredients to make puddings, jams and other preserves and sauces for use over the winter months.
+Self-sufficiency isn't just about what you have room to grow on your land outside your home.
+There is much to be learned from what you can achieve from within the home too.
+Cooking your own meals from scratch in large batches and then freezing them for a later date is a time saver in the long run, making soups or stocks from vegetables that would otherwise go to waste, storing eggs safely when you have a glut, or turning eggs into cakes and deserts when they are fresh and putting them into the freezer ready for Christmas or a Sunday pudding.

 Print | Sitemap